 Patient Safety Work Product (“PSWP”) – Any data, reports, records, memoranda, analyses, including root cause analyses, or oral or written statements which are assembled or developed by or on behalf of the Hospital for reporting to a patient safety organization or are developed by a patient safety organization for the conduct of patient safety activities and which could result in improved patient safety, healthcare quality, or healthcare outcomes or which identify the fact of reporting to a patient safety organization.

 Peer Review – Any and all activities and conduct which involve efforts to reduce morbidity and mortality, improve patient care, or engage in professional discipline.
 These activities and conduct include, but are not limited to, all of the following: the evaluation of medical care, the making of recommendations for credentialing and delineation of privileges for physicians or APPs seeking or holding such clinical privileges at the Hospital addressing the quality of care provided to patients, the evaluation of appointment and reappointment applications and qualifications of physicians, residents or APPs, the evaluations of complaints, incidents and other similar communications filed against practitioners of the Medical Staff and others granted clinical privileges.
-They also include the receipt, review, analysis, acting on and issuance of incident reports, quality and utilization review functions, and other functions and activities related thereto or referenced or described in any peer review policy, as may be performed by the Medical Staff or the GB or on their behalf and by those assisting the Medical Staff and GB in its peer review activities and conduct including, without limitation, employees, designees, representatives, agents, attorneys, consultants, investigators, experts, assistants, clerks, staff and any other person or organization who assist in performing Peer Review functions, conduct or activities.
+They also include the receipt, review, analysis, acting on and issuance of incident reports, quality and utilization review functions, and other functions and activities related thereto or referenced or described in any peer review policy, as may be performed by the Medical Staff or the GB or authorized designee or on their behalf and by those assisting the Medical Staff and GB or authorized designee in its peer review activities and conduct including, without limitation, employees, designees, representatives, agents, attorneys, consultants, investigators, experts, assistants, clerks, staff and any other person or organization who assist in performing Peer Review functions, conduct or activities.

-Peer Review Committee – A Committee, Section, Division, or Department of the Medical Staff or the GB—as well as the Medical Staff and the GB as a whole—that participates in any peer review function, conduct, or activity as defined in these Bylaws.
+Peer Review Committee – A Committee, Section, Division, or Department of the Medical Staff or the GB or authorized designee—as well as the Medical Staff and the GB or authorized designee as a whole—that participates in any peer review function, conduct, or activity as defined in these Bylaws.
 Included are those serving as members of a peer review committee or their employees, designees, representatives, agents, attorneys, consultants, investigators, experts, assistants, clerks, staff, and any other person or organization, whether internal or external, who assist the peer review committee in performing its peer review functions, conduct, or activities.
 All reports, studies, analyses, recommendations, and other similar communications that are authorized, requested, or reviewed by a peer review committee or persons acting on behalf of a peer review committee shall be treated as strictly confidential and not subject to discovery nor admissible as evidence consistent with those protections afforded under the Illinois Medical Studies Act.
 If a peer review committee deems appropriate, it may seek assistance from other peer review committees or other committees or individual inside or outside the Hospital.
-As an example, a peer review committee may include, without limitation: the MSEC, the Peer & Exemplary Review Committee (PERC), all Clinical Services, the Credentials Committee, the Committee on Infection Control, the Committee on Emergency Cardiac Care, the GB, and all other committees when performing peer review functions, conduct or activities.
+As an example, a peer review committee may include, without limitation: the MSEC, the Peer & Exemplary Review Committee (PERC), all Clinical Services, the Credentials Committee, the Committee on Infection Control, the Committee on Emergency Cardiac Care, the GB or authorized designee, and all other committees when performing peer review functions, conduct or activities.

 Physician – A doctor of allopathic or osteopathic medicine, a doctor of dental surgery or dental medicine, or a doctor of podiatric medicine.